Haemorrhoid Surgery (Haemorrhoidectomy) Hampton

 - Rubber band ligation, a procedure designed to stop blood flow to the haemorrhoidal tissue.

-- Haemorrhoid artery ligation, a procedure that decreases blood supply to the swollen veins.
+- Haemorrhoid artery ligation, where blood flow to the affected veins is carefully reduced.

 Haemorrhoid Surgery With Dr Roshan Ariyaratnam